cloudflare/cloudflare-docs-engine/src/content/starters/index.md

   - A folder with this name will be created with your new project inside, pre-configured to [your Workers account](/cli-wrangler/configuration).

 - `github-repo-url`
-  - This is the URL of the Github repo starter, as below.
+  - This is the URL of the GitHub repo starter, as below.

 </Definitions>